Project-Pandora-Game/pandora-documentation/Getting_started.md

 ```
 cd pandora-assets
 ```
-- Run `yarn` to take care of the rest:
+- Run `pnpm` to take care of the rest:
 ```
-yarn
+pnpm i
 ```
 - Repeat this for the other folder(s)